jpikl/cfxnes/lib/README.md

 - Opera 38+
 - Safari 9+

-IE 11, Edge 12 and Safari 9 need polyfill for some ES6 features ([core-js shim](https://github.com/zloirock/core-js) is recommended).
+IE 11 and Safari 9 need [polyfill for some ES6 features](polyfills.js).

 ### Example